-Don’t let their rickety and untranslated German webshop fool you, Blaumann Jeanshosen are some of the finest denim craftsmen in Europe.
+Don’t let their untranslated German webshop fool you, Blaumann Jeanshosen are some of the finest denim craftsmen in Europe.
 The brand was started in 2013 by a trio of German denimheads and textile industry insiders who wanted to put German denim on the map.
 They’ve done this and then some.

 Their jeans sit firmly at the centre of their small line, but it’s their western shirts that have turned our heads.
 They’ve sourced the denim from Japan (from Kuroki Mills), but everything else (from the buttons and rivets down to the thread that holds the piece together) comes from Germany.

 The shirt is a crisp European take on the American classic.
 You won’t find any flashy details or ornamentation here—just carefully stitched denim snapped up with copper fasteners.
 No bells or whistles—just a perfectly executed workwear piece that will keep getting better with age.

 - Made in Germany

 - Everything but the denim is sourced from Germany

 - Unwashed (ready to fade)

 If you live in Germany or a handful of other European countries (Spain, Austria, the Netherland, and Denmark), delivery will be a cinch.
 Consider the Blaumann 104 (Ecru western) and the Blaumann 088 (beige western), and they’ve recently released a 10 oz.
 Kuroki-milled Western that is exclusively available in Germany through Manufactum.